Perfectly transparent boundary conditions and wave propagation in lattice Boltzmann schemes: Scalar problems

 Also notice that dissipation is not generally easy to describe for lattice Boltzmann schemes, as symbols are not trigonometric polynomials.
 For the \lbmScheme{1}{2} when $\relaxationParameter\in(0, 2)$, it is not difficult to see that dissipation is very similar to the one of the Lax-Friedrichs scheme, which is ``nondissipative but not strictly so'' \cite{strikwerda2004finite} due to $\frequency\spaceStep = \pm \pi$.
 What can be done in general is a localized-in-frequency description of dissipation by Taylor expansions, see remark below. \end{remark}

 \begin{remark}[Dissipation at low frequencies] Taylor expansions yield

-which is coherent with \Cref{fig:D1Q2Spectrum}, and shows that for $\relaxationParameter\in(0, 2)$ and smooth solutions, the physical symbol is \strong{dissipative of order 2} (this is often called ``numerical diffusion''), whereas the spurious symbol is \strong{anti-dissipative}.
+which is coherent with \Cref{fig:D1Q2Spectrum}, and shows that for $\relaxationParameter\in(0, 2)$ and smooth solutions, the physical symbol is \strong{dissipative of order 2} (this is often called ``numerical diffusion''), whereas the renormalized spurious symbol is \strong{anti-dissipative}.
+This means that harmonics around $\frequency\spaceStep = 0$ are damped slower than constant modes.
+This is visible on \Cref{fig:D1Q2Spectrum}: the modulus increases around $\frequency\spaceStep = 0$.
 This is not a problem as the spurious symbol experiences \strong{damping}. \end{remark}